katiehuangx/Udacity-SQL-for-Data-Analysis/Lesson 2: SQL Joins.md

 WHERE o.total_amt_usd >= 0.01;
 ````

-***

-### LEFT and RIGHT JOINs

-1. Provide a table that provides the region for each sales_rep along with their associated accounts.
+4. Provide a table that provides the region for each sales_rep along with their associated accounts.
 This time only for accounts where the sales rep has a first name starting with S and in the Midwest region.
 Your final table should include three columns: the region name, the sales rep name, and the account name.
 Sort the accounts alphabetically (A-Z) according to account name.

 ````sql
 SELECT